jju/stubbl/teams/carcosantatters.md

 The Carcosan Tatters have always been a very good team.
 They're defensive-minded without really flashy stars and can lock a game down to a muddy slog even if the sun is out.

+## Playbook

+The Tatters use the Nergal playbook, some (especially fans of pretty BludBol) say it is one of the oldest and most insidious ways to play.
+The lineup consists of four strong blockers, four blitzing ball handlers and whatever dregs of fodder can be pulled off the street or opposing teams.
+Their biggest strengths are making everything difficult for the opposition.

 ## Records

 ### Pro Level Record (W-D-L)